 The Clerk must promptly notify the National Discipline Data Bank operated by the American Bar Association of any order by the Court en banc imposing public discipline upon an attorney admitted to this Bar.

 Jurisdiction.
-This Rule does not deny the Court any powers necessary to maintain control over proceedings conducted before it, such as proceedings for contempt under Title 18 of the United States Code or under Fed.
-R. Crim.
-P. 42.
+This Rule does not preclude a judge from imposing sanctions or taking any other action pursuant to the Court’s inherent authority, the Federal Rules of Civil Procedure, or any other applicable authority (including referral of a matter to the discplinary authorities for the appropriate state bar), not does it preclude a judge from initiating civil of criminal contempt proceedings against an attorney appearing in an action in the Court.
+A judge may take these actions if he or she deems it appropriate, even if the conduct at issue is also subject to discipline under the Rule, and even if discipline is imposed under this Rule.

 Unauthorized Practice.
 Unless specifically authorized by a judge, an attorney who, before admission or during disbarment or suspension, exercises any of the privileges of a member of this Bar, or who pretends to be entitled to so do, is guilty of contempt of court and is subject to appropriate punishment, to be instituted in the same manner as provided in this Rule.